Diverse Projection Ensembles for Distributional Reinforcement Learning: Experimental Details

 \subsection{Hyperparameter settings}

 In our experiments, we aimed to keep most hyperparameters between different implementations equal to maintain comparability between the analyzed methods.
 Algorithm-specific hyperparameters were optimized over a search space of hyperparameters using Optuna \citep{akiba2019optuna}.
-The total search space is given in Table~\ref{hpsearchspace}, where the \textit{Heads K} parameter only applies to distributional algorithms, and in the case of IDS, hyperparameters for the DQN ensemble and the distributional model were searched jointly.
+The total search space for bsuite and VizDoom are given in Table~\ref{hpsearchspacebsuite} and Table~\ref{hpsearchspacevizdoom} respectively, where the \textit{Heads K} parameter only applies to distributional algorithms.
 C51 requires us to define return ranges, which we defined manually and can be found in the online code repository.
 All algorithms use the Adam optimizer \citep{DBLP:journals/corr/KingmaB14}.

-The hyperparameter search was conducted on a subselection of environments of the bsuite, as shown in Table~\ref{hpsearchenvs}.
+\paragraph{Bsuite. } For bsuite, the hyperparameter search was conducted on a subselection of environments of the bsuite, as shown in Table~\ref{hpsearchenvs}.
 For each environment, we evaluate a set of hyperparameters by means of a scoring function.
 A particular set of hyperparameters is evaluated every $T/5$ episodes with a maximum training horizon of $T$ episodes.
 The ``continuous'' scoring functions make the hyperparameter search more amenable to pruning, for which we use the median pruner of Optuna, reducing the computational burden of the combinatorial search space significantly.

-${\textstyle \sum_{(s,a)}} \mathbbm{1}_{\text{ visited }} (s,a)$ here is the count of visited state-action tuples and $ {\textstyle \sum_{0}^t} (-1)$ is simply the negative number of total environment interactions.
+Here, ${\textstyle \sum_{(s,a)}} \mathbbm{1}_{\text{ visited }} (s,a)$ is the count of visited state-action tuples and $ {\textstyle \sum_{0}^t} (-1)$ is simply the negative number of total environment interactions.
 For every hyperparameter configuration $\zeta_i$, the scores $f(\zeta_i)$ are calibrated to facilitate a meaningful comparison between different environments.
 The calibrated score function we use is given by

 where $\mu_\zeta$ is the average score of all hyperparameter configurations $\mu_\zeta = \sum_i^N 1/N f(\zeta_i)$, and $\sup_{i} f(\zeta_i)$ is the maximal score achieved.
 The calibration function in Eq.~\eqref{calibration} was chosen heuristically to have an intuitive interpretation: it assigns a score of $1$ to the best-performing hyperparameter configuration, $0.5$ to configurations that achieve exact average performance, and decays exponentially according to score.
 The final score assigned to a hyperparameter configuration $\zeta_i$ is the sum of all scores of the tested environments.
 Table~\ref{hpsettings} shows the full set of hyperparameters used for every algorithm.